Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 Server Fingerprint

-When you connect to the sFTp server for the first time using any sFTP/FTP clients such as FileZilla, WinSCP, etc., Server Fingerprint will be promoted.
+When you connect to the SFTP server for the first time using any SFTP/FTP clients such as FileZilla, WinSCP, etc., Server Fingerprint will be promoted.

-Authentication Methods of sFTP Channel.
+Authentication Methods of SFTP Channel.

 Authentication methods on sFTP Communication Channel.
 Password, Private Key and Duel Authentication